jain-harshil/Neural-Title-Generation/README.md

 # Neural-Catchphrase-Generation

-This repository contains all code for Natural Language Processing CS 613 Project - Neural Catchphrase Generation for Scientific Papers
+This repository contains all code for the paper TiZen: Neural Title Generation for Scientific Papers